 - > This case study is for Financial Adviser use only and not for use by retail clients - All statements concerning the tax treatment of products and their benefits are based on our understanding of the current law and HM Revenue & Customs (HMRC) rules.
 These are for general guidance only and do not constitute professional advice.
 The tax treatment depends on the individual client circumstances and may be subject to change.
-Whilst every effort has been made to ensure accuracy, no liability can beaccepted for any errors or omissions - > If VAT may be applicable, you should seek specialist advice - > Whilst the names used in this case study are fictitious, the processes described have been used in actual cases - Every care has been taken to ensure that the information provided is correct and in accordance with our understanding of current law and HMRC rules, which are both subject to change.
+Whilst every effort has been made to ensure accuracy, no liability can be accepted for any errors or omissions - > If VAT may be applicable, you should seek specialist advice.
+Dentons does not provide VAT advice. - > Whilst the names used in this case study are fictitious, the processes described have been used in actual cases - > Dentons will not provide advice on the suitability of investments but reserves the right to refuse to hold any proposed investment in the scheme - > Every care has been taken to ensure that the information provided is correct and in accordance with our understanding of current law and HMRC rules, which are both subject to change.

-Dentons Pension Management Ltd Sutton House, Weyside Park Catteshall Lane, Godalming Surrey GU7 1XE T 01483 521 521 F 01483 521 515 E enquiries@dentonspensions.co.uk W www.dentonspensions.co.uk Dentons Pension Management Limited, Denton & Co.
+Dentons Pension Management Limited Sutton House, Weyside Park Catteshall Lane, Godalming Surrey GU7 1XE T 01483 521 521 F 01483 521 515 E enquiries@dentonspensions.co.uk W www.dentonspensions.co.uk Dentons Pension Management Limited, Denton & Co.
 Trustees Limited, NTS Trustees Limited, TP Trustees Limited, Sippchoice Trustees Limited, Fairmount Trustee Services Limited and M.A.B.
-Trustee Company Limited are registered in England & Wales under numbers 02352951, 01939029, 01407848, 02604059, 06869793, 01909678 and 01604556 respectively.
-Registered office at Sutton House, Weyside Park, Catteshall Lane, Godalming, Surrey, GU7 1XE.
+Trustee Company Limited are registered in England & Wales under numbers 02352951.01930/29, 01407848, 02604059, 06869793, 01909678 and 01604556 respectively.
+Registered office at Sutton House, Weyside Park, Catteshall Lane, Codalming, Surrey, GUT XE.